Pitru Paksh Shradh

-Book Vedic Pandit to Perform Pitru Paksha Shraddh 2021 at Gaya, Gokarna, Rameswaram, Haridwar, Trimbkeshwar and Many other locations of India.
+Book Vedic Pandit to Perform Pitru Paksha Shradh 2021 at Gaya, Gokarna, Rameswaram, Haridwar, Trimbkeshwar and Many other locations of India.

-PurePrayer is providing Vedic Pandit / Purohit / Pujari of your tradition, who can perform the Pitru Paksha Shraddh Pujas in your tradition at Gaya, Gokarna, Rameswaram, Haridwar, Kashi, Srirangapatna, Trimbkeshwar and Many other locations of India.
+PurePrayer is providing Vedic Pandit / Purohit / Pujari of your tradition, who can perform the Mahalaya Pitru Paksh Shradh Pujas in your tradition at Gaya, Gokarna, Rameswaram, Haridwar, Kashi, Srirangapatna, Trimbkeshwar and Many other locations of India.

 Pitru paksha 2020 start date is on Monday 20, Sept 2021 with the Poornima Thithi and Pitru paksha 2021 end date is on Thursday 06, Oct 2021 with Mahalaya Amavasya Thithi.
 [Perform the Shradh Pujas this Mahalaya Amavasya.]